Last Updated on July 14, 2022 by Latrice

 I also have a Keto Intermittent Fasting for Weight Loss lifestyle bundle available that includes meal plans, food lists, and action steps to take for success.

 Learned how to eat like a human

 The second most important thing I did to start intermittent fasting for weight loss was re-learn how to eat like a human.

 There is so much about food that I had to unlearn and relearn.
 Once I did, intermittent fasting got easy as hell.

 Figuring out how to eat clean, nutrient-dense foods helped me then figure out how to eat when I need to lose weight.

-Here are a couple of my favorite books that have taught me the truth about modern foods, the problems with the standard American diet, and what to do to live a healthier life.
+Here are a couple of my favorite books that have taught me the truth about food, the problems with the Standard American diet, and what to do to live a healthier life.